magnesj/ResInsight/docs/ResultInspection.md

 ---
 ![]({{ site.baseurl }}/images/ResultInspectionOverview.png)

-The results mapped on the 3D model can be inspected in detail by left clicking the interesting cells in the 3D view.
+The results mapped on the 3D model can be inspected in detail by left clicking cells in the 3D view.
-The selected cells will be highlighted and text information extracted from the intersection point will be displayed in the docking window **Result Info**.
+The selected cells will be highlighted and text information extracted from the intersection point displayed in the **Result Info** docking window.

 {% comment %}  ![]({{ site.baseurl }}/images/ResultInfoWithSelectedCell.png) {% endcomment %}

+##### Result Plot

-If a dynamic result is active, the result values of the selected cells for all time steps are displayed in the docking window **Result Plot** as one curve for each cell.
+If a dynamic none-Flow Diagnostics result is active, the result values of the selected cells for all time steps are displayed in the docking window **Result Plot** as one curve for each cell.

 Additional curves can be added to the plot if CTRL-key is pressed during picking.
 The different cells are highlighted in different colors, and the corresponding curve is colored using the same color.